 The 3-D rotate effect (Effects > 3D Effects > 3D Rotate) lets you rotate an image by adjusting an interactive, three-dimensional model.
 Click and drag the interactive, three-dimensional model in the 3D Rotate dialog box to rotate and position the image.
-Hold down Ctrl and click a different plane on the three-dimensional model to assign the face of the image to that plane.
 Enable the Best fit check box to ensure that the image stays within the boundaries of the image window.